luguoxiang/kubernetes-traffic-manager/README.md

 ## envoy-manager
 Responsible to start/stop envoy container for traffic-control

-When user label a service with "traffic.envoy.enabled=true", envoy-manager will start a envoy docker instance:
+When user label a deployment with "traffic.envoy.enabled=true", envoy-manager will start a envoy docker instance:
 * Envoy docker git repo: https://github.com/luguoxiang/traffic-envoy
 * The docker instance will share corresponding pod's network(docker container network mode).
-* The iptable config of the pod network will be changed to redirect all incoming and outcoming traffic to envoy container listen port. (reference envoy-proxy/iptable_init.sh, the port number is set to PROXY_PORT env, default 10000).
+* The iptable config of the pod network will be changed to redirect all incoming and outcoming traffic to envoy container listen port.
 * The pod will be annotated with traffic.envoy.enabled=true, traffic.envoy.proxy=(docker id)

 When user label the service with "traffic.envoy.enabled=false"

 * the docker instance will be deleted
-* the iptable config will be restored (reference envoy-proxy/iptable_clean.sh)
+* the iptable config will be restored
 * the pod will be annotated with traffic.envoy.enabled=false, traffic.envoy.proxy=""

 ## traffic-control
 traffic-control is a control plane implementation of envoy proxy (https://www.envoyproxy.io/).
-The data plane is group of "envoyproxy/envoy" images attached to k8s pods.
+The data plane is group of "envoyproxy/envoy" images attached to kubernetes pods.